JayStar200000/Apex-Farm/README.md

 # Apex Farm

+Really early stage not really for release.
 Apex Farm is a project designed to automate the control of the game Apex Legends on multiple PCs simultaneously.
 This project includes a server-client architecture where the server sends commands to clients to start, restart, and close the game.
 The clients execute these commands and send feedback to the server.

 ## Features